 Photo España Multiple venues, multiple artists from around the world.
 Usually there’s a general theme for the year, tying everything together, however loosely.
 Usually at least two months from early June to late July or into August.
 More info at: http://www.phe.es/

-Virgen del Carmen, July 13-16.
+Virgen del Carmen, July 16.
 Neighborhood fiestas in “Chamberi” area, around Glorieta Bilbao – Plaza Chamberi.
 For some relatively quiet fun, visit Plaza de Olavide and Plaza Chamberi in the evenings-nighttime (metro Bilbao).
 For a carnaval setup, with booths, food, live music, visit Pablo Iglesias street on east side of Parque Santander (metro Rios Rosas, Canal, Cuatro Caminos).
 That area will probably get going at 9.30-10.00 PM and go on until wee hours of the morning.
-On Sunday July 16, you can see the start of the procession at the church in Glorieta Pintor Sorolla (Metro Iglesia) at 9PM, and follow it around the neighborhood if you want.
-At midnight on Sunday, fireworks in Parque Santander close these neighborhood fiestas.
+On July 16, you can see the start of the procession at the church in Glorieta Pintor Sorolla (Metro Iglesia), usually starting at 9PM, and follow it around the neighborhood if you want.
+Usually includes fireworks in Parque Santander close these neighborhood fiestas.

 San Pantaleon miracle, July 26-27.
 Not a big party, but a quiet, rather quirky local event at Encarnación convent on north side of Plaza del Oriente (Augustine nuns).
 San Pantaleon was a 4th century doctor in what is now Turkey, executed by Roman ruler for becoming Christian Every year a vial of dried blood of this saint turns liquid for 48 hours on the day before and day of his martyrdom.
 Science has some theories but no hard and fast explanation.
 People flock to the convent to see this event; in recent years it has been transmitted on TV and I think on live stream.
 Yes, you can visit this convent (17th c) but San Pantaleon time is probably not the best moment.